aErixxx/telegram_bot_vercel/README.md

 ## 📌 Overview

-This bot supports:
+- Supports `/start`, `/help`, and `/info` commands

-- `/start`, `/help` command handlers
+- Echoes user messages with additional info such as message length and timestamp
-- Echoing user messages
+- Handles media: photos, documents, videos, audio, voice messages, and stickers
-- Handling media (photos, documents, video, audio, voice)
+- Tracks user replies and notifies the admin when a reply contains `"ok"`
-- Smart reply tracking and admin notifications when users reply with `"ok"`
+- Simple webhook integration compatible with Vercel
-- Easily deployable to **Vercel** with a webhook
+- Users can reply with “ok” to the bot, which will then notify the admin confirming that the file or message is correct.
 ---

 ## ⚙️ Tech Stack